 The VTech KidiZoom Smartwatch DX2 is a great introductory smartwatch for ages seven and up.
 It has the look and feel of an adult smartwatch, with functionality better suited for kids.
 Our testers found that they enjoyed reading the time to make sure they weren't running late or to check how much time they had remaining on a given task.
 The pedometer feature is kid-themed and has a character that mimics the wearer's pace during kinesthetic games.
 It also gives feedback and encouragement during physical activities, both of which can motivate your child to keep that walk or run going just a bit longer and creates a positive association with those activities.
 We could go well over three days before needing a charge, although this duration may decrease over time.
 There is a camera that almost feels like a spy tool and a time-telling learning game to boost math skills.

-With so many engaging functions, this kids electronic can walk a fine line between enrichment and distraction.
-It took our testers a few days to adjust to the wonder of having so many activities tethered to their wrists, and more than a few warnings were needed before some kids were able to self-regulate their use.
+Due to so many engaging functions, VTech KidiZoom Smartwatch DX2 blurs the line between enrichment and distraction.
+It took our testers a few days to adjust to the wonder of having so many activities tethered to their wrists, and more than a few warnings were necessary before some kids were able to self-regulate device use.
 Similarly, the adult-like look that many kids loved also means a large watch face that may be too bulky for smaller wrists.
 Overall, this kid's mini wrist computer is not only a useful tool, but an engaging gadget to keep your child's interest piqued for quite some time.